 Walter Mitty (played by Ben Stiller) works at Life magazine and his uneventful days are filled with daydreams of heroism and adventure.
 When a film negative goes missing, Walter has to step outside of his comfort zone and travel to remote locations in search of the negative.
 His adventure takes him to Greenland, Iceland, and Afghanistan.
-This marvelous journey is a life changing experience for Walter, who ends up becoming a more confident person that abandons the daydreams for real-life adventures.
+This marvelous journey is a life changing experience for Walter, who ends up becoming a more confident person who abandons the daydreams for real-life adventures.

 The movie is inspiring, lighthearted, and comedic at times.
-This performance is one Ben Stiller’s best, the cinematography is stunning, and the soundtrack is amazing.
+This performance is one of Ben Stiller’s best, the cinematography is stunning, and the soundtrack is amazing.

 Into the Wild

 Into the Wild is based on the true story of Christopher McCandless.
 In 1992, McCandless, who just graduated from college, donates his $25,000 in savings to a charity and steps out into the wild.
 He backpacks his way around the US and ends up in Alaska.
 Four months after starting this journey, his remains are discovered in Alaska.